Paris - Ile De France

 The courtyard located between these two groups of buildings is called Cour Napoléon.

-The glass pyramid - Pei's Pyramid is the main entrance to the Louvre Museum; it is located in the centre of the Cour Napoléon.
+The glass pyramid - Pei's Pyramid is the main entrance to the Louvre Museum and marks the centre of the Cour Napoléon.

 Medieval Louvre Fortress (12th-13th centuries)